 Expressionism was a mainly German modern art movement which started circa 1905 with the start of Brücke in Dresden and Blaue Reiter in Munich.
 Bendien sees Expressionism as the most emotional and subjective art style of modern art; the emotionally moved Expressionist steep himself in his individual, deepest and most violent emotions.
-Expressionistic artists are, amongst others, Nolde, Kirchner, Schmidt-Rotluff and Max Beckman , but also the more abstract Expressionists like Kandinsky , Werefkin , Munter, Jawlensky and Franz Marc Franz Marc. (ed.)
+Expressionistic artists are, amongst others, Nolde, Kirchner, Schmidt-Rotluff and Max Beckman , but also the more abstract Expressionists like Kandinsky , Werefkin , Munter, Jawlensky and Franz Marc Franz Marc and others.

 ’Heckle und Mühler beim Schach’, Kirchner 1913